ama-non/Demos/README.md

 # Demos
-*Some demos for practicing IOS programming*
+*Some projects for learning IOS programming & swift*

 ##
 * A demo of DouYu(**incomplete**)